 In general, a foreign citizen must carry a valid passport in order to enter Finland.
-Finland is a Schengen country and checks at the common borders have been abolished.
+Finland is a Schengen country and usually the checks at the common borders have been abolished.
+But under special conditions the border check can be introduced.
 The Schengen Area consists of EU member states (apart from the United Kingdom and Ireland) together with Norway, Iceland and Switzerland.
 Nevertheless, citizens of Schengen countries must have a passport or an internationally recognised official identity card during their stay in Finland.
 We recommend those coming from the Schengen countries to bring a passport with them.
 It is absolutely necessary in case you desire to travel outside the EU from Finland, for example on study tours to Russia.

 Visa and residence permit

 EU citizens and citizens of Iceland, Liechtenstein, Norway and Switzerland can enter Finland freely and stay for 3 months.
 If they stay longer than 3 months, they must register their right of residence at the Finnish Immigration Service .
 Please note that if you travel outside the Finnish borders, you will be able to stay again for 3 months in Finland without registration.

 Non-EU citizens entering Finland must apply for a residence permit for studying at the nearest Finnish Embassy or Consulate with the admission documents provided by the university.
 When applying for a residence permit, you must have sufficient financial resources to cover your living expenses in Finland.
 You are expected to have at least 560 €/month at your disposal.
 For more info: Finnish Immigration Service

 It is possible to apply for the Finnish personal identity code when applying for a residence permit.
 We recommend that the students should apply for the Finnish personal identity code.
 Having the code already on your arrival makes it easier to take care of many practical things at the beginning of your stay in Finland.

 Please note that you should not come to Finland with a tourist visa since they cannot be extended in Finland.